 It promises low exchange rates and fees and allows you to transfer money to hundreds of different banks.
-Other options included within the app to transfer money include cash pickup and mobile money accounts.
+Other options in the app to transfer money include cash pickup and mobile money accounts.

 Most transfers take minutes to complete and use a high level of security to keep your money safe.
 You can easily view the exchange rates on their website.
 The first three transfers are free when using the code 3FREE.

-You can also use Facebook Pay to pay for purchases wherever a Facebook Pay button is present.
+You can use Meta Pay to pay for purchases wherever a Meta Pay button is present, send money to friends and family, and even donate money.
 It will even load your personal and shipping information from your Facebook account.
-There is no separate app to download and install; however, you need to have a Facebook account to use Facebook Pay.
+There is no separate app to download and install; however, you must have a Facebook or Instagram account to use Meta Pay.

 While Western Union is most commonly known for its stores, you can also use its app to transfer money.
 It works like physically going to an outlet – only you can do transfers from the comfort of your own home.